Treatment

 However, areas of the spine that remain twisted, or that progressively twist, are also prone to early arthritis.
 Many patients with scoliosis who do not have fusion end up with stiff, painful, and arthritic areas of the spine.

-Will surgery increase the chances for developing arthritis?
+Will surgery increase the chances of developing arthritis?

-Everyone develops wear and tear arthritis in their spines as they age, whether they have scoliosis or not.
-This process is accelerated in patients who have scoliosis, because the forces that are transmitted through the twisted and bent spine are concentrated over a smaller area and intensified.
+Everyone develops wear-and-tear arthritis in their spines as they age, whether they have scoliosis or not.
+This process is accelerated (sped up) in patients who have scoliosis, because the forces that are transmitted through the twisted and bent spine are concentrated over a smaller area and intensified.

 Scoliosis specialists think that most people with large scoliotic curves will be less likely to develop severe and limiting arthritis pain if their curves are corrected with surgery.